 There may be some things we want to save from Obamacare, such as the coverage of young people on their parents’ insurance policies until they are 26 years old and the necessity of covering people with pre-existing conditions.
 But those things can be added to the legislation that should replace Obamacare or through state legislation.

 There are good ways to reform the American healthcare system.
-I favor the approach taken by Cong.
-Tom Price (R-Ga) who has repeatedly introduced bills such as his “Empowering Patients First Act,” which he offered in June 2013.
+In the past we have favored the approach taken by former Cong.
+Tom Price (R-Ga) who repeatedly introduced bills such as his “Empowering Patients First Act,” which he offered in June 2013.

 - Interstate sale of insurance;